 The structure of the paper is as follows.
-First, we give a literature review before we introduce our approach in section 3, which includes an outline of data and the applied method.
-Our results (section 4) and conclusions (section 5) complete the paper.
+First, we give a literature review before we introduce our approach in Sect.
+3, which includes an outline of data and the applied method.
+Our results (Sect.
+4), discussion (Sect.
+5), and conclusions (Sect.
+6) complete the paper.

-2 Literature Review
+2 Literature review